GeoMOER/moer-msc-advanced-SDM/docs/units/_unit02/unit02-06_assessment.md

 # use the terra::predict function to create a spatial predcition:
 pred=terra::predict(object = r,model= mod, na.rm=T)

-# have a lookn at your predction
+# have a look at your predction
 terra::plot(pred)

 terra::writeRaster(pred, "prediction_aglais_caschmirensis.tif")